ZerBea/wifi_laboratory/README.md

 connect WiFi adapter

-run hcxlabxxxx tool
+run hcxlabtool

-hcxlabxxxx will create a pcapng file which contain the recorded traffic
+hcxlabtool will create a pcapng file which contain the recorded traffic

-traffic can be monitored by tshark or Wireshark on the fly
+traffic can be monitored on the fly by tshark or Wireshark on the same INTERFACE

 Usual commandlines:
 --------------

-$ sudo hcxlabgetmall -gpio_button=4 --gpio_statusled=17 <br />  control behavior on a modified RPI
+$ sudo hcxlabtool  <br /> use first suitable INTERFACE and scan all available frequencies

-$ sudo hcxlabgetmall --bpfc=own.bpfc <br /> we need to protect own devices
+$ sudo hcxlabtool -gpio_button=4 --gpio_statusled=17 <br />  control behavior on a modified RPI

-$ sudo hcxlabgetmall -c 1,6,11  <br /> scan this channels only
+$ sudo hcxlabtool --bpf=own.bpfc <br /> we need to protect own devices

-$ sudo hcxlabgetmall -c 1  <br /> use this channel only
+$ sudo hcxlabtool -c 1a,6a,11a  <br /> scan this channels only

-$ sudo hcxlabgetmall  <br /> use all available channels
+$ sudo hcxlabtool -c 1a  <br /> use this channel only

-$ sudo hcxlabgetmall -i interface <br /> use this interface - otherwise the first detected interface is used  <br /> on a RPI the internal WiFi chip must be disabled by boot options
+$ sudo hcxlabtool -i interface <br /> use this interface - otherwise the first detected interface is used  <br /> on a RPI the internal WiFi chip must be disabled by boot options

 or a combination of this options.